Army reservist with security-level clearance among the latest charged in connection with Capitol riot - KRDO

 Betancur had been wearing a GPS monitor in connection with a previous probation violation, authorities said, and location data referenced in a charging document against him shows his presence in restricted areas of the Capitol grounds.

-Beyond the four, additional charging documents reveal new instances of violence and attacks on law enforcement during the insurrection, along with threats to carry out violence in the coming days.
+“I’m going to go back to Washington, DC, I’m gonna be there on January 20,” he said, according to video of the remarks posted online.
+“I’m gonna take a stand for our country and for our freedoms because this election was fraudulent on every level.”

+Others arrested over the weekend had also pledged to return to DC to fight.

-Cousins Daniel Adams and Cody Connell are described by authorities as storming the Capitol together.
+Cousins Daniel Adams and Cody Connell are described by authorities as storming the Capitol together earlier this month.

 According to court documents, Adams led a group of rioters who charged a line of Capitol Police officers that were holding protective shields and guarding a set of stairs in front of the building.
 An FBI agent identified him in photos posted online in part by his “mullet hairstyle,” according to an affidavit.
 Both men were arrested on Saturday — Adams in Texas and Connell in Louisiana.